 - write a lot when I'm mentally able so that when I'm not, I'm not behind;

 - unless there's a tight deadline that's not in my control, give my clients a later image delivery date than I would like so that I can wait to edit if I'm not able to do my best on a certain day;

-- set my schedule so that I can take breaks if needed (again, unless there's a tight deadline);
+- set my schedule so that I can take breaks when needed (again, unless there's a tight deadline);

-- ask for help and accommodations if needed - such as a cold drink on a hot day or an extended deadline for a client who usually has a tight deadline;
+- ask for help and accommodations if needed - such as a cold drink on a hot day or an extended deadline if possible;

 - shoot as many professional sports, concerts, and performers as possible who are in my area so that I can take a day or two to recover if needed.